Enterprise-CMCS/macpro-onemac/services/ui-src/README.md

 ### Static test users

-We have a suite of [OneMAC test users](https://qmacbis.atlassian.net/wiki/spaces/MACPRO/pages/2446852097/oneMAC+Test+Users) for the DEV environment that you can use for all feature branches and the `develop` branch, including when running the application locally.
+We have a suite of [OneMAC test users](https://qmacbis.atlassian.net/wiki/spaces/MACPRO/pages/2446852097/oneMAC+Test+Users) for the DEV and VAL environments.
+These will work on `master`, `develop`, and feature branches, even when running the application locally.
 If you are unable to access the Confluence page, see a teammate for help!

 > **NOTE:** These users are not available for use in the `master` or `production` branch environments.